alexisgroshenry/PointClassification_Streets/README.md

 The model is trained on 3 small Point Clouds (MiniLille1, MiniLille2 ad MiniParis1) and tested on the Point Cloud MiniDijon9.

-We report the following IoU results :
+We report the following results :

 |   | Av | Ground  | Building | Pole | Pedestrian | Cars | Vegetation |
 |------|------|------|------|------|------|------|------|